 - Swagbucks – Everyone knows about Swagbucks.
-GSN games was the biggest earner for me.
+GSN games were the biggest earner for me.

 - Crowdsurf – Transcribing short audio clips for TV, YouTube, Universities and online courses.
 Made between $4-$10/hour USD depending on the day.

 - Appen – I mostly did voice evaluation here.
-The work was slim but I’d randomly make a few dollars every now and then.
+The work was slim, but I’d randomly make a few dollars now and then.

 - Blogging/YouTube – Making videos and writing reviews supplementing my income with advertisements and affiliate marketing.

 I still use Swagbucks to make some extra money, now and then, and the same with Crowdsurf.
 I regularly log into UserTesting, still blog and make YouTube videos.